prisma/prisma1/docs/0.x/03-Tutorials/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 When working with Graphcool, you can easily add features to your service by pulling in a [template](!alias-zeiv8phail).

 > A Graphcool template is nothing but the definition of another Graphcool service.
-When running `graphcool add-template <template>`, the CLI downloads all the code from the corresponding GitHub directory and adds the functionality from the template as _comments_ to your `graphcool.ym` and `types.graphql` files.
+When running `graphcool-framework add-template <template>`, the CLI downloads all the code from the corresponding GitHub directory and adds the functionality from the template as _comments_ to your `graphcool.ym` and `types.graphql` files.

 #### Downloading the template code